Armidale Airport

-Armidale Regional Airport is an airport serving Armidale, a city in the Australian state of New South Wales.
+Armidale Regional Airport is an airport in Armidale, New South Wales.
 It is located 2 NM southwest of the town centre, on the New England Highway.
 The airport is operated by the Armidale Regional Council.

 Facilities

 The airport resides at an elevation of 3556 ft above mean sea level.
 It has two runways: 05/23 with an asphalt surface measuring 1738 × 30 m and 09/27 with a grassed gravel surface measuring 1116 × 30 m.